Getting Started

 Stream the inactive-senders Query

-In a separate terminal, start the SSE CLI:
+In Terminal 3, start the SSE CLI:

 ./bin/drasi-sse-cli \